-Letting agents offer two levels of service to landlords.
+Letting agents typically offer two levels of service to landlords.
 The first is commonly known as the ‘let only’; the other is a full management service.
-The former employs the letting agent to carry out the ten basic steps outlined earlier.
-In essence they:
+Increasingly online letting agents are being use by landlords who specialise in getting a rental property on one of the major property portals such as Rightmove or Zoopla and will carry out the let only services 1 - 4 outlined below.

 To find a letting agent visit the Association of Residential Letting Agents site.